The Makeup Industry’s Darkest Secret Is Hiding In Your Makeup Bag

 Advertisement

-KSCF is also working toward getting the government to crack down on exploitation by legalizing mining once again, but these child-friendly villages have proven to be the most effective method for real change.
+KSCF is also working toward getting the government to crack down on exploitation by legalising mining once again, but these child-friendly villages have proven to be the most effective method for real change.

 Hope For The Future

-Deepu says his family’s whole life would change if he could sell the mica for between 40 and 50 rupees per kg, which would make him between $39 and $48 per day.
-“I could send the kids to school, run my household, and construct my home a little better,” he says, but he remains skeptical of that ever happening.
-While some brands we spoke to report that child labour has or will be fully removed from their supply chains, many declined to comment on how much adults were being paid who work in the Indian mines, a major roadblock to true transparency.
+Deepu says his family’s whole life would change if he could sell the mica for between 40 and 50 rupees per kg, which would make him between £21 and £28 per day.
+"I could send the kids to school, run my household, and construct my home a little better," he says, but he remains sceptical of that ever happening.
+While some brands we spoke to report that child labour has or will be fully removed from their supply chains, many declined to comment on how much adults who work in the Indian mines were being paid, a major roadblock to true transparency.

 Advertisement